 Automotive and aerospace technical papers presented at SAE conferences.

-This contains references to all SAE publications and some publications from other automotive and aerospace publishers dating back to 1900, but our full-text subscription covers papers published since 1998 only.
+This contains full-text access to all SAE publications and some publications from other automotive and aerospace publishers dating back to 1906.